 Colleen is a local person and was born in Canberra on Ngunawal country.
 Colleen commenced work as our Senior Policy Officer and started with CATSINaM in January 2014 and transitioned into Membership and Stakeholder Manager in July 2018.
 Colleen has a broad knowledge of health workforce issues.
 Prior to joining CATSINaM, Colleen worked in the Commonwealth Health Department, Health Workforce Division where she spent four year working in the areas of nursing, midwifery, Aboriginal and Torres Strait Islander health workforce and national registration and accreditation issues.

-Senior Policy and Research Officer (0.6 FTE)
+Senior Project Officer (0.6 FTE)

-Chloe is our Executive Services Manager.
 Chloe is a descendant of the Ngai Tahu iwi of the southern region of New Zealand - Te Waipounamu – the Greenstone Isle.

 Taylor is originally from Young NSW, and has lived Canberra since 2010. she worked in hospitality for 7 years in various roles before deciding to learn about the financial management side of business.
 She began a Business Administration and Finance traineeship with a bookkeeping firm in 2013, gaining skills in financial record keeping and reporting.
 Then worked as a bookkeeper for a range of enterprise clients across all industries up until late 2016.
 In working with numerous Cloud software programs in her bookkeeping role, she developed a passion for helping business owners learn and implement online software to streamline their financial processes and reporting.

 Chief Operations Officer